-Scan/US, Inc. Update Methodology
+Scan/US Inc. Update Methodology

-Scan/US, Inc. generates demographic updates for the current year and a five year projection for all US Census geographies, for Scan/US's proprietary 5-digit ZIP boundaries, for our trademark MicroGrids and for US Postal Service (USPS) Carrier Route centroids.
+Scan/US Inc. generates demographic updates for the current year and a five year projection for all US Census geographies, for Scan/US's proprietary 5 digit ZIP boundaries, for our trademark MicroGrids and for US Postal Service (USPS) Carrier Route centroids.
 Collecting input and control data is a continual process.
-Starting in 2010 Scan/US, Inc. is releasing Demographic Updates twice a year in order to provide the most accurate and timely data for your location-based decisions.
+Scan/US, Inc. is currently releasing Demographic Updates twice a year in order to provide the most accurate and timely data for your location based decisions.

-The following discussion of Scan/US, Inc's demographic updates and cartography updates will present the case as to why Scan/US, Inc. is the leader in providing decision makers actionable data for their locationbased decisions.
+The following discussion of Scan/US, Inc's demographic updates and cartography updates will present the case as to why Scan/US, Inc. is the leader in providing decision makers actionable date for their location based decisions.